HAOHAOXUEXI5776/A-Toy-of-Seq2Seq/readme.md

-**This repository contains a complete pipeline that training a seq2seq model needs, including training a model, and do the test.**
+**This repository contains a complete pipeline that training a seq2seq model needs, including training a model, and doing the test.**
 ## what you need to run the code
 tensorflow and [opennmt(tensorflow version)](https://github.com/OpenNMT/OpenNMT-tf)
 ## A summary of this code